atoms_skipButton_skipContent

 According to our research, as subject lines get wordier, subscribers on your email list are less likely to open your emails.

+So, how long should your subject lines be?
 On average, subject lines across all business sizes are about 7 words long (including emojis).
 According to our data, subject lines of this length drive open rates of about 30%.

-Image shows a vertical bar graph depicting average subject line word count by business segment.
-Both mid-market businesses and SMBs tend to send emails with subject lines around 6-8 words long.
+Image shows a blue vertical bar graph depicting average subject line word count by business segment.
+Both mid-market businesses and SMBs tend to send emails with subject lines around 6–8 words long.

 If you want to challenge yourself to shorten your subject lines even more—and potentially boost open rates—you can lean on another important tool for piquing curiosity: preview text.